bluenviron/mediamtx/README.md

 ### Encryption

 Incoming and outgoing streams can be encrypted with TLS (obtaining the RTSPS protocol).
-A TLS certificate must be installed on the server; if the server is installed on a machine that is publicly accessible from the internet, a certificate can be requested from a Certificate authority by using tools like [Certbot](https://certbot.eff.org/); otherwise, a self-signed certificate can be generated with openSSL:
+A self-signed TLS certificate is needed and can be generated with openSSL:

 ```
 openssl genrsa -out server.key 2048